 Clarecastle Sewerage Scheme

-Working in partnership with Clare County Council, we plan to deliver an improvement to the wastewater network in Clarecastle.
 Wastewater from the public sewer network in Clarecastle is currently discharged untreated into the River Fergus and the Shannon Estuary.
-The discharge of untreated wastewater is unacceptable, threatens water quality and detracts from the amenity value of the River Fergus and the greater Shannon Estuary.
+The discharge of untreated wastewater is unacceptable, threatens water quality and detracts from the amenity value of the area.

 What are the benefits of this project?